aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 # Run ANTA in dry-run mode.
 This will generate the tests but not execute them.
 anta_runner_dry_run: false

-# Controls the final status of the Ansible task based on the aggregated ANTA test results.
+# When `true`, the plugin returns `failed: true` if any ANTA tests fail or error.
-# It determines if the plugin reports `failed: true` or `changed: true` back to Ansible when ANTA tests fail or error.
+# Otherwise, the plugin returns `changed: true` in such cases.
 anta_strict_mode: false
 ```